 Adventure abounds in the city of Aspen, the town of Snowmass Village, and its surrounding areas, so you’re almost guaranteed to find your perfect leaf peeping activity.
 Visit one of the most photographed locations in the United States: the iconic Maroon Bells, or take a drive up Independence Pass to see the fall colors at full speed.

-Another fan-favorite in the fall is the Ashcroft Ghost Town — it’s a magical sight to see when the miner-era log cabins are engulfed in a sea of gold.
+Another fan-favorite in the fall is the Ashcroft Ghost Town — seeing the miner-era log cabins engulfed in a sea of gold is a magical sight.
 You could even hike from Aspen to Crested Butte: a route that’s legendary for its spring wildflower blooms, but also offers expansive views that are full of fall colors.

 You may be surprised to find out that this famed ski destination also offers world-class mountain biking, providing a great way to get up close and personal with the golden aspen groves while getting your adrenaline pumping.
 The Crested Butte valley is home to countless hiking trails, but many of our favorites — like the route mentioned above that connects to Aspen — surround the tiny town of Gothic, making it a great place to have an autumn adventure.

 If you prefer to experience the fall colors in the comfort of a car, we highly recommend taking a drive on Cottonwood Pass.
 You can stop at the top to enjoy the views that go on for miles or take it all the way to Buena Vista for the full experience.
-Another great option which requires a four-wheel drive vehicle is Kebler Pass — a gold mine during peak leaf peeping season with some of the largest aspen groves in the state.
+Another great option that requires a four-wheel drive vehicle is the Kebler Pass — a gold mine during peak leaf-peeping season with some of the largest aspen groves in the state.

 Ultimately, there’s no wrong way to leaf peep, but time is definitely of the essence.
-In a few short weeks, the mountains will be covered in a blanket of white and you’ll have to wait another year to witness the Colorado fall colors.
+In a few short weeks, the mountains will be covered in a blanket of white and you’ll have to wait another year to witness Colorado’s finest colors.
 Regardless of how you choose to leaf peep, just be sure that you get out there to experience the golden glory of the aspen groves before it’s gone.